Links

 6. Enable API Permission on Google Cloud Platform:

-Select your project.
+1. Select your project.

-Press Enable.
+2. Press Enable.

 Configure Chrome and Firefox

 Please note that Firefox pushes require https websites; Firefox pushes will not work with self-signed certificates (https/ssl).
-Use an SSL certificate signed by trusted Authority.
+Use an SSL certificate signed by a trusted Authority.

-Push notifications don't work in "Private" mode.
+Push notifications don't work in the "Private" mode.

 8. In the Web Configuration opened, upload the private key generated in your Firebase project settings.

-10. Then, paste the Web Push certificate key pair and press Apply.
+9. Paste the Web Push certificate key pair and press Apply.

 Make sure to integrate the Web Push SDK 3.0 into your Chrome or Firefox project.